Siphon880gh/davinci-resolve-scripter/subtitle_from_audio/README_transcribe_audio.md

 ### Description

-This script takes in an audio file and outputs a subtitle file in the SRT format.
-Your SRT format could be imported as a subtitle track in DaVinci, OR you can have the script generate IG-styled Text+ clips for a more dramatic text.
+You have audio and you want subtitles or centered text to help the reader read along the narration.
+Either your audio is a voice recording or speech-to-text (Hint if you are creating faceless youtube videos at mass).

+You can generate subtitles from your audio clip in the media pool.
+On the free DaVinci, you do NOT have audio transcription feature (Box select -> Right click -> Audio Transcription).
+If you're on the free version, you can use my script at `subtitle_from_audio/generate.py` to generate a SRT subtitle file.

+Regardless of how you obtained your SRT file, you can use it to create a traditional subtitle track or use it to create Text+ clips.
+There are two flavors of Text+ clips that will be discussed in the instructions.

-## Installation
+## Installation of SRT generator

 To install the required package, run: